-Somehow, this sweet potato pancakes recipe from 3 years ago got lost in cyperspace.
+Somehow, this sweet potato pancakes recipe from 3 years ago got lost in cyberspace.
 Since it is a very popular breakfast recipe, I wanted to recreate it for you.
-They are delicious and a great way to use up leftover sweet potatoes!
+They are delicious and a great way to use up leftover sweet potatoes.
+And while they are delicious for breakfast, you can also have them for lunch, dinner or snacks.
+Baby sweet potato pancakes dipped in maple syrup are a delicious afternoon snack.

 Sweet Potato Pancakes with Cinnamon Honey Butter